 A Science|Business closed-door roundtable, organised in partnership with Biodiversity Genomics Europe (14:00 – 17:00 CET)

 Biodiversity loss and ecosystem degradation are among the most pressing challenges of our time.
-The temporary suspension of the UN Biodiversity Conference in Colombia, and its continuation in a resumed session in Rome, shows that it’s a delicate terrain and a lot is at stake.
 At the core of the EU's Biodiversity Strategy for 2030, and a pillar of the European Green Deal, nature conservation and green growth require innovative, cost-effective, and scalable solutions.
-As land-use change, climate change and pollution place increasing pressure on species and habitats, the ability to understand and predict how biodiversity responds is critical to securing the planet’s future.
-Yet, despite the unprecedented volumes of biodiversity-related data now being generated - from satellite imaging to field observations and environmental DNA - Europe still faces a fundamental challenge: how to turn this fragmented, complex data into actionable insight.
-Making the best possible use of this wealth of information is essential to guiding real-time decisions in conservation, land management, climate adaptation and economic growth.
+Addressing the interlinked crises of climate change and biodiversity loss will be a key focus of COP30 in Brazil.
+In addition, as outlined in the One Health approach, biodiversity has a direct influence on human and animal health.
+As land-use change, climate change and pollution place increasing pressure on species and habitats, understanding and predicting how biodiversity responds is critical to securing the planet’s future.
+Despite the vast volumes of biodiversity-related data generated, Europe still struggles to turn this fragmented, complex data into actionable insight and sustainable solutions.

 A new wave of biodiversity innovation is emerging, utilising cutting-edge genomic tools as digital monitoring systems with great potential to draw on AI-powered decision-making.
 Just as genomics has transformed human medicine, it now offers powerful tools for biodiversity—enabling rapid, accurate identification of species, assessment of genetic diversity and genetic health, and better tracking of ecosystem changes.
 For instance, biodiversity genomics unlocks new ways to monitor species, protect pollinators, control invasive species and manage species of societal value, and restore habitats.
 And DNA-based techniques have already demonstrated value in driving innovation in agriculture, fisheries, forestry, and other bioeconomy sectors.
 Furthermore, biodiversity genomic methods are highly complementary to other areas of innovation in biomonitoring and enable ground truthing of approaches such as remote sensing and earth observation.
 In essence, this emerging field of biodiversity genomics sits at the intersection of several top EU policy priorities.
 However, despite these breakthroughs, Europe has not fully capitalised on the potential of biodiversity genomic innovation, which requires a coherent and sustainable framework to operate and deliver widespread adoption.